permutationlock/ztrait/README.md

 You can only "implement" traits by adding declarations to a type's definition, so it might be more accurate to call them type classes or interfaces.

-**Note:** Duck-typing still works as usual, but trait verification runs first.
 The main value the library hopes to provide is nice error messages and a formal way to document requirements for generic type.
+Duck-typing still works as usual (unless you construct a comptime `Interface`, see below), but trait verification runs first.

 ## Related links